FuturaAI/nvflare-local-training-nb/README.md

 ## Available Notebooks
 - `local_training.ipynb`: Local development and training notebook
 - `inference.ipynb`: Model inference and testing notebook
+- `wsi-torch-tutorial.ipynb`: Example tutorial from pytorch on using WSI ( this is a standalone example just for reference)

 ## Environment Setup